troclaux/notes/golang.md

 - `Sprint()`: returns a string representation of its arguments without printing
 - `Sprintf()`: returns a string representation of its arguments without printing, also formats strings

+- `Errorf("failed to get user: %w", err)`: returns error with a format string description

 ```go
 fmt.Printf("%v\n", 42)          // Output: 42
 fmt.Printf("%v\n", true)        // Output: true